YellowJacketLinux/lfs-buildscripts/THE_WHY.md

 free fonts out there: Intel ClearSans, Linux Libertine, and many many more.

-I do want YJL to provide a package repository specifically for packaged fonts and if YJL takes off to become a distrubution used by more than a handful of people, I want YJL to work with independent font foundries to make it easy for users to buy fonts created by those independent font foundries.
+I do want YJL to provide a package repository specifically for packaged fonts and if YJL takes off to become a distribution used by more than a handful of people, I want YJL to work with independent font foundries to make it easy for users to buy fonts created by those independent font foundries.